Mouse Nuts Mattered To Tesla's Q3 Profitability

 After all, $22 million in net income (achieved with a one-time sale of hoarded regulatory credits) is mouse nuts, too.

-Lo and behold, if one digs deeply enough into the 10-Q and earlier Tesla filings, it's apparent Tesla collected about $30 million of revenues from the sale of CAFE and GHG credits during Q3.
+Lo and behold, if one digs deeply enough into the 10-Q and earlier Tesla filings, it's apparent that the company collected about $30 million of revenues from the sale of CAFE and GHG credits during Q3.

 The math is a bit involved.
-I have put it up at an Instablog, which you can find here.
+I have put it up in an Instablog, which you can find here.

 First point: without the mouse nuts, Tesla would have had (another) GAAP loss.

-Second, a larger point: to achieve the "pie-in-the-face," Tesla hoarded its regulatory credits and sold them at the opportune moment.
+Second, a larger point: to achieve the "pie-in-the-face," the company hoarded its regulatory credits and sold them at an opportune moment.
 It's turned that trick before.

-And, given the "matching principle" that is central to accounting principles, it's a questionable trick indeed, with ample potential for manipulation and abuse.
+And given the "matching principle" that is central to accounting principles, it's a questionable trick indeed, with ample potential for manipulation and abuse.

 Why did Tesla do it this time?
-Perhaps in hopes that a Q3 profit would jolt the share price upward, and hence make possible another equity raise?
+Perhaps in the hope that a Q3 profit would jolt the share price upward, and hence make possible another equity raise?

 It didn't work out that way.
 The market had anticipated the regulatory credit ruse.
 It just may be that, a bit more each month, the market is becoming wise to Musk and his wiles.

 Third, the largest point: in 2016, Tesla received regulatory credits worth about $300 million.
-Tesla would be sunk without those credits.
+The company would be sunk without those credits.

-If would be sunk without the $7,500 FIT credit.
+It would be sunk without the $7,500 FIT credit.
 It would be sunk without the billions in subsidies and abatements lavished upon it by the State of California.
 (We need not even get started on how Tesla is daily picking the pockets of Nevada taxpayers and ratepayers.)

 It's the same story on the SolarCity side of the business, of course, where the largest subsidies take the form of investment tax credit treatment.
 Consider the recently announced Panasonic deal in Buffalo.
 Peel away all the endless layers of New York State political corruption and you have a free factory and free equipment being given to our friends from Japan, courtesy of the working stiffs in upstate New York.